arkency/posts/posts/2021-04-27-how-to-balance-the-public-apis-of-open-source-library-practical-examples-from-railseventstore.md

 publish: true
 ---

-# How to balance the public APIs of open-source library — practical examples from RailsEventStore
+# How to balance the public APIs of an open-source library — practical examples from RailsEventStore

 On twitter, Krzysztof asked an interesting question: what are our thoughts on carving a well-balanced API for an open-source library that [RailsEventStore](https://railseventstore.org) is: